ruuvi/ruuvi.drivers.c/README.md

 All contributions are welcome, from typographical fixes to feedback on design and naming schemes.
 If you're a first time contributor, please leave a note saying that BSD-3 licensing is ok for you.

+# Changelog
+## 3.3.0
+ - Add semantic versioning string

+## 3.0.0 ...
+3.2.0
+Alpha versions, do not use for anything.